br-mat/bewae/README.md

 - [Bilder & Entstehung](#bilder--entstehung)

 ## Introduction (EN)
 This version is more of a test version.
-It has been reworked to fit a ESP32 board. <br>
+It has been reworked to fit an ESP32 board. <br>
 This is **not** a step-by-step guide - a little basic knowledge in dealing with Linux and microcontrollers is required.
 It should only be given an insight into the project and make it easier for me to rebuild in spring or at new locations.
 That's why I decided to use German, but I would like to add an English version later. <br>

 ## Einleitung (DE)
 Diese Version ist eher als Testversion zu sehen. <br>
 Bei der bisherigen Aufarbeitung handelt es sich **nicht** um eine Step-by-step Anleitung es ist ein wenig Grundwissen im Umgang mit Linux und Mikrokontrollern vorausgesetzt.
 Es soll lediglich ein Einblick in das Projekt gegeben werden und mir den Wiederaufbau im Frühjahr oder an neuen Standorten erleichtern.
-Deshalb habe ich mich auch für Deutsch entschieden, möchte jedoch noch eine Englische Version ergänzen. <br>
+Deshalb habe ich mich auch für Deutsch entschieden, möchte jedoch noch eine englische Version ergänzen. <br>

 ### aktueller Aufbau
 - ESP32